aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 > Note: If a computation isn’t self-explanatory, or exceeds a few lines, don’t put it in a lambda.
 One line is ideal for a lambda, and three lines is a reasonable maximum.

-### Prefer methods that implement functional interfaces to methods returning functional interfaces {#prefer-functional-methods}
+### Prefer methods that implement functional interfaces to methods returning functional interfaces

 In the same vein, you may encounter code like this: